 Upon Artie’s retirement, the Klein’s relocated to their home in Greenport much to the delight of their 4 grandchildren.
-Eventually, Artie took on a new position as Parts Manager at Port of Egypt Marine.
+Eventually, Artie took on a new position with Port of Egypt Marine.

-Arlene has served as the EESM’s secretary, co-chaired the Maritime Festival from 2014 to the present, developed and produced the Art & Culture Series and the Paul Drum Nautical Educational Program.
-She is a member of the Greenport Carousel Committee, and a Director of the Gull Pond Yacht Club.
+Arlene has served as the EESM’s secretary, co-chaired the Maritime Festival from 2014 to the present, developed and produces the Art & Culture Series and the Paul Drum Nautical Educational Program.
+She is a member of the Greenport Carousel Committee and a Director of the Gull Pond Yacht Club.